-The meticulously-restored Wentworth Mansion exemplifies grandeur with its twelve-foot ceilings, 21 spacious rooms and suites, original hand-carved marble fireplaces, Italian crystal chandeliers, and Tiffany glass, but it is its gracious hospitality, luxurious amenities, and attention to detail that makes it Bucket List Publications’s Hotel of the Year!
+The meticulously-restored Wentworth Mansion in Charleston, South Carolina exemplifies grandeur with its twelve-foot ceilings, 21 spacious rooms and suites, original hand-carved marble fireplaces, Italian crystal chandeliers, and Tiffany glass, but it is its gracious hospitality, luxurious amenities, and attention to detail that makes it Bucket List Publications’s Hotel of the Year!

 Before you even enter your room, you can enjoy a complimentary bourbon from the honor bar or wine in the sunroom.
 If alcohol is not your thing, they also have fresh lemonade in Harleston Parlor.
 You can enjoy it all on the rooftop cupola or from your own whirlpool tub, which might not even be the first thing you notice as you walk into your suite.